CENSUS/shadow/README.md

 **shadow** when I added Firefox/Windows/WinDBG-only features.

 The following is an overview of the new design (read the arrows as "imports").
-The goal is, obviously, to have all debugger-depended code in the *_driver and *_engine modules.
+The goal is, obviously, to have all debugger-dependent code in the *_driver and *_engine modules.

     ---------------------------------------------------------------------------------------